 The American College of Cardiology recommends that adults with congenital heart disease be seen regularly by experts at a highly specialized adult congenital heart disease center.
-You’ll improve your quality of life with minimal disruption in care while helping researchers develop best practices for others living with clinically challenging heart conditions.

 Call 816-932-5784 to schedule an appointment.

 Saint Luke’s cardiovascular specialists help address the following types of congenital heart disease in adults and children over the age of 14.

 - Congenitally corrected transposition of the great arteries

 - Pulmonary stenosis (valvar, subvalvar, and supravalvar)